AI-4-atmosphere-remote-sensing/satellite_collocation/examples/RESTFull API Gateway with Lambda-configuration.md

 ![text-here](./APIGateway_Images_dev/5.png)

-In this page you do not need any modifications except clicking **Next** (blue button on the bottom right).
+In this page we cannot add any policies to the IAM role just created.
+But we can attach all necessary policies while configuring the lambda function.
+So, you can just the **Next** (blue button on the bottom right) button.

 ![text-here](./APIGateway_Images_dev/6.png)